 West Creek Falls is a 4.4 mile lightly trafficked out and back trail located near Estes Park, Colorado that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, and snowshoeing and is accessible from April until November.
+The trail is primarily used for hiking, walking, and snowshoeing and is best used from April until November.

 Got here by 11 (late I know) but there is only parking for about 16 cars and it was all full.
 Bummer.